ju4nv1e1r4/ju4nv1e1r4/README.md

 ## 💼 About Me

-I'm a AI/ML Engineer and MLOps enthusiast, currently working in data science at a digital marketing company.
+I'm a AI/ML Engineer and MLOps enthusiast, currently working as a AI Engineer at a software engineering company.
 Passionate about technology and motivated to use data to solve business problems, I am constantly learning and applying new skills in data science and MLOps solutions.

 ---